6 Reasons To Say “NO” To A Brand Partnership

 Reason 5: The brand partner WILL NOT allow you to incorporate your own voice and messaging into the partnership.

-As you’re considering brand partnerships, you need to remember that your personal brand is separate from the partner company’s brand identity and tone.
-(If they are similar than more power to you!)
+As your considering brand partnerships, you need to remember that your personal brand is separate from the partner company’s brand identity and tone.
+(If they are similar, then more power to you!)
 If your social account becomes a billboard for random companies that don’t relate to you then you risk your followers losing interest.

 People will respect your hustle but no one wants to be sold to 24/7.